VariantSync/FeatureTraceRecording/README.md

 - [`app/examples/`](app/examples/): In this directory, the source code for the examples can be found.
 The motivating example from the paper is implemented in [`StackPopAlice.hs`](app/examples/StackPopAlice.hs) and [`StackPopBob.hs`](app/examples/StackPopBob.hs).
 The reproduction of the code change patterns used in our evaluation can be found in [`CodeChangePatterns.hs`](app/examples/CodeChangePatterns.hs).

 - [`src/propositions/NullPropositions.hs`](src/propositions/NullPropositions.hs): Operators for our ternary logic with `null`, based on our implementation of propositional logic in [`src/propositions/Propositions.hs`](src/propositions/Propositions.hs).
+You can inspect the truth tables for this logic by uncommenting the respective line (`showTruthtables`) in the `main` function in [`app/Main.hs`](app/Main.hs) and running the project again.